-Anal Fistula Symptoms and Treatment
+Anal Fistula Symptoms and Treatment in Kansas City

 A number of small glands are inside the anus.
 In some cases, these glands can become blocked and the cavity will become infected, which is known as an anal abscess.
 There’s a 50 percent chance one of the abscesses could become an anal fistula in which a small tunnel connects the infected gland inside the anus to an opening on the skin around the anus.